Netflix/metaflow-docs/docs/v/r/getting-started/tutorials/season-2-scaling-out-and-up/episode05.md

 1. `cd tutorials/02-statistics/`
 2. `Rscript stats.R --package-suffixes=.R,.csv run --with batch --max-workers 4`
 3. Open `02-statistics/stats.Rmd` in your RStudio and re-run the cells.
-You can acccess the artifacts stored in AWS S3 from your local RStudio session.
+You can access the artifacts stored in AWS S3 from your local RStudio session.